codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 What are Helpers?
 *****************

 Helpers, as the name suggests, help you with tasks.
 Each helper file is simply a collection of functions in a particular category.
-There are **URL Helpers**, that assist in creating links, there are **Form Helpers** that help you create form elements, **Text Helpers** perform various text formatting routines, **Cookie Helpers** set and read cookies, **File Helpers** help you deal with files, etc.
+There are :doc:`URL Helpers <../helpers/url_helper>`, that assist in creating links, there are :doc:`Form Helpers <../helpers/form_helper>` that help you create form elements, :doc:`Test Helpers <../helpers/text_helper>` perform various text formatting routines,  :doc:`Cookie Helpers <../helpers/cookie_helper>` set and read cookies, :doc:`Filesystem Helpers <../helpers/filesystem_helper>` help you deal with files, etc.

 Unlike most other systems in CodeIgniter, Helpers are not written in an